The Deadly Tower: Lawsuits

-portrayed in the movie as a nagging Hispanic woman; in fact she is a blonde, blue-eyed German.
+portrayed in the movie as a nagging Hispanic woman Vinni (Maria-Elena Cordero); in fact, she is a blonde and blue-eyed German.

 In 1990, Houston McCoy, one of two policemen who took part in killing Whitman, sued Turner Broadcasting System (which held the ownership of most of MGM's pre-1986 works) for $14 million for emotional distress and damage to his reputation, claiming the film caused him to become an alcoholic and lose self-respect by depicting him as a coward.

 Reception

 Critical response

 The Los Angeles Times called the film "highly effective" but wondered "no matter how well done is there any reason to relive that bloody moment of history."